zfbpb/bedrock/README.md

-# Dockerized Bedrock/Sage10 & LAMP Stack"
+# Dockerized Bedrock/Sage10 & LAMP Stack

 This project utilizes Docker to set up a development environment which includes MySQL, Apache, PHP, Bedrock, and several utility tools.
 It is defined using a docker compose file and accompanying Dockerfiles.